Add to favorite

 For those, who are interested in unique cultures, excursions to the Old Believers villages are organized.
 In the 18th century about 20,000 Russian families of the Old Believers were exiled to Siberia.
 These people founded their settlements in Buryatia, where they managed to preserve their religion, traditional ceremonies and a distinctive dialect.
 At present, guests in such villages are welcomed with traditional hospitality and can enjoy local food specialties and different aspects of folk culture.

-Tags: Russian tourism Russian regions Republic of Buryatia Russian history
+Tags: Siberia Russian regions Buryatia Russian history Baikal

 Region: